khan-ayanama/Course101-GIT/Notes/git-tut01.md

 ### Commit

-It means thatt data is safely stored in your local database.
+It means that data is safely stored in your local database.

 ## GIT Configuaration

+Git configuration is for when you commit it identifies you.

 ### Git has multilevel of configurations